spacetelescope/jdaviz/docs/cubeviz/index.rst

    :width: 400

 #######
-CubeViz
+Cubeviz
 #######

-CubeViz is an visualization and analysis toolbox for data cubes from integral field units (IFUs).
-It is built as part of the glue visualiztion tool.
-CubeViz is designed to work with data cubes from the NIRSpec and MIRI instruments on JWST, and will work with data cubes from any IFU.
+Cubeviz is a visualization and analysis toolbox for data cubes from integral field units (IFUs).
+It is built as part of the `Glue visualiztion <https://glueviz.org>`_ tool.
+CubeViz is designed to work with data cubes from the NIRSpec and MIRI instruments on JWST, and will work with IFU data cubes.
 It uses the `specutils <https://specutils.readthedocs.io/en/latest/>`_ package from `Astropy <https://www.astropy.org>`_ .

-The core functionality of CubeViz currently includes the ability to:
+The core functionality of Cubeviz currently includes the ability to:

 * view the wavelength slices (RA, DEC) in a data cube,